 Psychoeducation sessions

-If you or your child have received an autism or attention deficit hyperactivity disorder (ADHD) diagnosis through ProblemShared, you may be eligible for our psychoeducation group sessions.
+If you or your child have received an autism or attention deficit hyperactivity disorder (ADHD) diagnosis through ProblemShared, you may be eligible for our psychoeducation sessions.

 Please note that access to our psychoeducation sessions is subject to clinical assessment, a GP referral, and approval by your NHS provider, insurer, or university health service.

-What is a psychoeducation group session?
+What is a psychoeducation session?

 Supporting you beyond your diagnosis